MoriahDavid/OOP-Ex3/README.md

    Clear Marked Nodees       |                              |
    Add all for TSP    |   Select all the nodes for TSP algorithm |
    Remove all for TSP |   Remvoe selection for all nodes for TSP algorithm      |
-   Enable Drag Nodes  |    Enable to move node possition    | Show Edges Weight  |   Hide/how the weight               |

    **Algorithms Menu**      | Explain                       |
 -------------- | -------------------------------------------|
-   Shorted Path  |    Run the algorithm between two chosen nodes in the graph and displays this path      |
+   Shortest Path  |    Run the algorithm between two chosen nodes in the graph and displays this path      |
    Center       |     Run the algorithm and displays the center node                       |
    TSP          |    Run the algorithm in order to find the shortest path for all the nodes        |